-We have a complete guide on How to Create and Manage Passwords, available on this link.
+We have a complete guide on How to Create and Manage Passwords, available on our website.
 Check it out if you want to learn the best techniques to create strong passwords that are easy to remember.

 If you have not been using such a password policy, and you start to notice strange activities such as those mentioned in the section above, change your passwords using such a policy ASAP.

 A Password Manager is a very useful tool that will generate strong passwords and keep them safe for you, behind an encrypted barrier.
 There are many of these available on the web or app stores.

 In this section we have a short identity theft self-assessment test you can work through, to discern your own personal level of risk.
 Answer each question with a yes or no.

 14 or more questions – your Identity is in danger;